stradichenko/PKB-theme/README.md

 ## Installation
 Make sure to have [HUGO](https://gohugo.io/installation/) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+⚠️ We assume you have a HUGO site with the basics elements, otherwise read [FAQ](#faq).

 ### As a Hugo Module (recommended)
 From your project's root directory, initiate the hugo module system and add the theme's repo to your `config.toml`.
 A [module](https://gohugo.io/hugo-modules/use-modules/#article) is a collection of related Go packages that are versioned together as a single unit.